endurantgames/cosmiclegends/src/classes/generic.md

 your Class's Volume 1 Class Ability List.

 ::::: {.ability-list .v1 } ::::::::::

+Arsenal
+:   *Prerequisite: You can't have another __Arsenal__ Ability.*
+    At the start of each Storyline, pick a number of Power Words from the Inventor or Knight Personal Power Words Lists equal to the Volume.
+    You can use each such Power Word as a Core Power Word once during the current Storyline without paying any Might.
+    This is an *Arsenal* Ability.

+Dependable Allies
+:   to be determined

+Digital Interface
+:   to be determined

 Hero Cave
 :   *Prerequisite: You can't have another __Hero Cave__ Ability.*